Special and general types

 In the general situation discussed above we now have in positive degree.

-A nice account collecting all the necessary background is in
+A nice account collecting all the necessary background (in differential geometry) is in